 Even though we might know that I am imputed on the aggregates; nevertheless, automatically it appears as though I can know “me” self-sufficiently.
 I can know “myself.”
 I can see “myself” in the mirror.
 You see yourself in the mirror?
 Sure, I see myself in the mirror.
 That’s my body.
 Now I do see myself in the mirror, but I see myself in the mirror on the basis of the body appearing in the mirror – we feel that it’s “myself”; it’s not that it’s just a body.

 So we have many expressions that reveal this automatic way of thinking: “I am not feeling like myself today,” “I am out of touch with myself,” “I am looking for my true self,” “Be yourself.”
 And that’s automatically how we think and how we feel.
-And, of course, based on believing this, that this appearance of a subtle impossible “soul,” that we get automatically arising disturbing emotions: attachment (in terms of myself and others), and anger, and so on.
+And, of course, it is based on believing that this appearance of a subtle impossible “soul” corresponds to reality that we get automatically arising disturbing emotions: attachment (in terms of myself and others), and anger, and so on.
 This is the automatically arising type.
 Animals have that too.